Pseudonym-Tim/TASKYR/README.md

 * Program Blocking: Prevent specified programs from running during your focus time.
 * Website Blocking: Block access to distracting websites to keep you on track.
 * Whitelist: Maintain a list of allowed programs and websites that are essential for your work.
-* Scheduled Blocking: Set up specific times when the blocking rules should be active.
+* Scheduled Blocking: Set up specific times when blocking rules should be active.
 For example, block distractions from 12:00 PM to 8:00 PM.
 * Day Selection: Choose which days of the week the blocking rules should apply.
 Whether you need focus time only on weekdays or specific days like Monday, Wednesday, and Friday, TASKYR has you covered.

 ## Images